brandisher/openshift-and-gotemplates-workshop/README.md

 A self-led workshop to demonstrate the power of go templates and how much fun you can have while using them with OpenShift!
 Each section builds on the previous section but if you have some gotemplate knowledge already then you should be able to jump around without issue.

 ## Prerequisites
 * Access to an OpenShift cluster.
-Some steps may require cluster-admin permissions.
+Some lessons may require cluster-admin permissions.
 * A project for the workshop.
 We'll be using a project named `workshop` with the `httpd-example` template deployed, but you can use whatever project you'd like that has running workloads.
 * `oc` in your `$PATH`